x-team/css-modules-crash-course/stages/css-dependencies/notes.md

 <div class="core-concept">
 ## CSS Modules allows JS modules to have CSS dependencies

-CSS Modules allows us to declare a `css -> js` dependency in a similar form to a `js -> js` dependency.
+CSS Modules allows us to declare a `js -> css` dependency in a similar form to a `js -> js` dependency.

 eg: